-- (a) any Person having a direct financial interest in any Management Contract, including those Persons who own five (5) percent or more of any Management Entity's outstanding capital stock; - (b) when a trust is a party to a Management Contract, any beneficiary or trustee of such trust; - (c) when a partnership is a party to a Management Contract, any partner, general or limited, in such partnership; - (d) when a corporation is a party to a Management Contract, any Person who is an officer or director of such corporation, or who holds five (5) percent or more of the issued and outstanding capital stock of such corporation either alone or in combination with a spouse, parent, child or sibling; or - (e) with respect to any non-natural Person with an interest in a trust, partnership or corporation that has an interest in a Management Contract, all beneficiaries, trustees, partners, or directors of, and five (5) percent stockholders of, such non-natural Person. - "Management Fee" means any monies paid from Gaming revenue to any Person pursuant to an NIGC approved contract to operate a Gaming Establishment.
-Such term shall not include monies paid for the operating expenses of such Gaming Establishment. - "Net Revenue" means Gross Revenue of any Gaming Operation minus amounts paid for, or paid out as prizes, winnings, and related operating expenses, excluding Management Fees. - "NIGC" means the National Indian Gaming Commission. - "Operating Expense" means any expense incurred in the operation of Gaming that is specifically designated as an Operating Expense in any Management Contract or which by operation of Generally Accepted Accounting Principles, consistently applied, is so treated.
+(a) Any person having a direct financial interest in any management contract, including those persons who own five percent or more of any management entity's outstanding capital stock;

+(b) When a trust is a party to a management contract, any beneficiary or trustee of such trust;

+(c) When a partnership is a party to a management contract, any partner, general or limited, in such partnership;

+(d) When a corporation is a party to a management contract, any person who is an officer or director of such corporation, or who holds five percent or more of the issued and outstanding capital stock of such corporation, either alone or in combination with a spouse, parent, child or sibling; or

+(e) With respect to any non-natural person with an interest in a trust, partnership or corporation that has an interest in a management contract, all beneficiaries, trustees, partners, or directors of, and five percent stockholders of, such nonnatural person.

+(u) "Management Fee" means any monies paid from gaming revenue to any person pursuant to an NIGC approved contract to operate a gaming establishment.
+Such term shall not include monies paid for the operating expenses of such gaming establishment.

+(v) "Net Revenue" means gross revenues of an Indian gaming activity less amounts paid out as, or paid for, prizes and total operating expenses, excluding management fees.

+(w) "NIGC" means the National Indian Gaming Commission.

+(x) "Non Gaming Revenue" means gross revenue that is generated from any non-gaming operations

+(y) "Operating Expense" means any expense incurred in the operation of gaming that is specifically designated as an operating expense in any management contract or which by operation of generally accepted accounting principles, consistently applied, is so treated.

-- "Ordinance" means this Tribal Gaming Ordinance of the Rincon San Luiseno Band of Mission Indians, as amended from time to time, and any Rules promulgated hereunder. - "Patron" means any Person who participates in Gaming, or who is physically present on premises wherein or whereon Gaming is conducted. - "Person" means any association, partnership, corporation, firm, trust or other form of business association or entity, as well as a natural person.
+(z) "Ordinance" means this chapter which is the Tribal Gaming Ordinance of the Osage Indians, as amended from time to time, and any rules promulgated under this chapter.

+(aa) "Patron" means any person who participates in gaming, or who is physically present on premises wherein or whereon gaming is conducted.

+(bb) "Person" means any association, partnership, corporation, firm, trust or other form of business association or entity, as well as a natural person.

-"Primary Management Officials" means:
+(cc) "Primary Management Officials" means:

-- (a) the Person(s) having management responsibility over all or any part of any Gaming Operation; - (b) any Person who has authority; - (i) to hire and fire employees of a Gaming Operation, or - (ii) to establish working policy for a Gaming Operation; - (c) the chief financial officer or other Person who has financial management responsibility for any Gaming Operation; - (d) any Person who is considered a Controlling Shareholder; or - (e) any Person the Commission designated by Commission Rules as a Primary Management Official.

-&quot;Reservation" means any Indian lands as defined in 25 C.F.R. § 502.12.
+(a) The person(s) having management responsibility over all or any part of any gaming operation;

+(b) Any person who has authority:

+(i) To hire and fire employees of a gaming operation; or

+(ii) To establish working policy for a gaming operation;

+(c) The chief financial officer or other person who has financial management responsibility for any gaming operation;

+(d) Any person who is considered a controlling shareholder; or

+(e) Any person the Commission designates by Commission rules as a primary management official.

-&quot;Rules" means any Rules governing the conduct of games or the control of internal fiscal affairs of Gaming Operations as may be promulgated by the Commission established pursuant to this Ordinance.
+(dd) "Rules" means any rules governing the conduct of games or the control of internal fiscal affairs of gaming operations as may be promulgated by the Commission established pursuant to this chapter.

-&quot;Secretary" means the Secretary of the United States Department of the Interior.
+(ee) "Secretary" means the Secretary of the United States Department of the Interior.